Dear Larner Community,

 Our subsequent virtual site visit by the LCME in April 2021provided additional information necessary for determination of accreditation.
 The LCME Steering Committee and Subcommittee, the independent Student Analysis Task Force, and the COMTS and Medical Communications staff worked diligently throughout the process.

 The accreditation process is designed to identify areas for improvement and thereby enhance the quality of medical education.
 Of the 93 elements examined originally by the LCME, 84 were found to be fully satisfactory.
-Following our accreditation results, LCOM continues to address areas needing additional attention and provided the LCME interim reports in December 2022 and April 2024.
-Our next status report is due December 2025 to address four remaining elements.
-To that end, our Continuous Quality Improvement Committee continues to systematically address all standards and elements in an ongoing fashion in preparation for our LCME reaccreditation in 2029.
+Following our accreditation results, the Larner College of Medicine continues to address areas needing additional attention and provided the LCME interim reports in December 2022, April 2024, and December 2025.
+Our Continuous Quality Improvement Committee continues to systematically address all standards and elements in an ongoing fashion in preparation for our LCME reaccreditation in 2029.

 Accreditation is ultimately focused on our students and optimizing their education experience.
 Our medical students continue to be full participants in the accreditation effort, as demonstrated by their exceptional high participation in the Graduation Questionnaire and internal Larner Student Analysis surveys.
 Their engagement, and that of our entire community, continues to play an important part maintaining our full accreditation.